hketepalli-resilient/archimedes-tech-test/README.md

 ## Sending the code source

-You have one week to build your program, it should not take longer than 2 hours of your time.
+We know that you're busy and we wanted to give you the chance to show us what you can do, so we designed this task to take no longer than 2 hours of your time

 Please feel free to reach us out if you have any questions/doubts.